Hallucination, Monofacts, and Miscalibration: An Empirical Investigation: Preliminaries

 While treating the Kalai-Vempala bound as an equality to derive precise coefficients for monofact rates and miscalibration seems appealing, our explorations showed these coefficients fluctuate significantly across model class, model capacities, and data characteristics.
 We therefore focus on the qualitative three-way relationship, yielding qualitative insights for practical language model training.

-Rather than strictly checking (A), we treat it as a guide and vary \(\hat{\text{MF}}\) and \(\Mis(g,p)\) directly to study their practical impact on hallucination.
+Rather than strictly checking ~\eqref{eq:kalai_theorem}, we treat it as a guide and vary \(\hat{\text{MF}}\) and \(\Mis(g,p)\) directly to study their practical impact on hallucination.
 Key assumptions for the framework are (i) i.i.d.\ sampling from \(p\), (ii) a sparse truth set relative to \(U\), (iii) \(S\) only samples true facts from \(T\).
-Additional assumptions can be found in Appendix~\ref{sec:kalai_theory_assumptions}.
-We follow \cite{kalai2024calibrated}'s definition of hallucination.
-A generation is a hallucination if it lies outside the truth set \(T\), i.e.\ \(F_{\text{gen}} \coloneqq G \cap F\); the hallucination rate is then \(f_{\text{gen}} = \lvert F_{\text{gen}}\rvert / \lvert G\rvert\).
+Additional assumptions can be found in SI Appendix.